 So, there you have it.
 Now you know what Quartzsite or ‘the Q’ is all about and our ‘First Quartzsite Experience’.
 We learned a lot.
 We failed at some and succeeded at others but we came out alive knowing what we need to do to prepare ourselves for next year.

-We purchased two WEN 2000 watt generators to act as our emergency backup power to our RV fifth wheel.
-We’d also use them for boondocking and dry camping off the grid.
-Our two portable 2000 watt inverter generators can run in parallel; providing up to 4000 watts and 30 amp electrical output for half the price as the leading portable generator competitors!
+We use our WEN 2000 watt inverter generators to act as our emergency backup power to our RV fifth wheel.
+We also use them for boondocking and dry camping off the grid.
+In combination, our two portable Wen 2000 watt inverter generators can run in parallel; providing up to 4000 watts and 30 amp electrical output for half the price as other leading portable generator competitors!